 The vendor shall take out and maintain product liability insurance with flat-rate coverage of at least € 5 million per case of personal/material damage.

-XIII.
+XIV.
 Statute of limitations, law and court of jurisdiction:

 Unless stipulated otherwise in these Purchasing Terms and Conditions, mutual claims of the contractual parties become statute-barred pursuant to the statutory regulations.
 BHI explicitly rejects any shortening of these deadlines.